Updated on July 26, 2022 by Sarina Tariq

 This is a pattern to sew a lined waist length Vest with double welt pocket on either side.
 You can make this vest in less than 2.25 meters of cloth, lining included.

-Step 1 Pattern
+Step 1 Mark the pattern

 Cut out the pattern pieces according to the pattern below.
 It is better to mark on a paper first and then cut on fabric.
 This is especially because the front panels are made based on the back pattern.
 So cut the paper pattern for the back bodice first, then make the front panel patterns on paper again , and then cut from the fabric